Julia-Wagner/PyChef/README.md

 - Each recipe is presented in a nice layout showing the according ingredients and instructions.
 - User errors are handled accordingly and clear feedback will be given to the user.

-- The ensure a good user experience there will be a well-planned layout, as well as clear feedback to the users.
+- To ensure a good user experience there will be a well-planned layout, as well as clear feedback to the users.
 - Only recipes that belong to the logged-in user are shown for them.

 ### **Flowchart**